Construction Project Manager Resume Examples and Templates for 2023

 Certifications

 Most companies utilize an applicant tracking system (ATS) to identify qualified candidates during the hiring process.
-To maximize your chances of landing the interview, you’ll want to directly incorporate keywords from the job description into your profile, professional experience, and skills sections.
+To maximize your chances of landing the interview, directly incorporate keywords from the job description into your profile, professional experience, and skills sections.
 Be sure to provide tangible examples of using these skills rather than only listing them.
-Below, you’ll find a list of key terms you may encounter while applying for construction project manager jobs:
+Below, are key terms you may encounter while applying for construction project manager jobs:

 Key Skills and Proficiencies